posativ/acrylamid/docs/usage.rst

 native metadata style
 ^^^^^^^^^^^^^^^^^^^^^

-With Acrylamid 0.4 you can also use the native metadata section provided by Markdown and reStructuredText.
-Both nativ formats are only active when you set ``METASTYLE = "native"`` in your :doc:`conf.py` and your filenames end with ``.rst`` or ``.rest`` for reStructuredText and ``.md`` or ``.mkdown`` for Markdown.
-Keep in mind, that the native metadata style only affects the parser.
+If you dislike the YAML front matter you can also use the native metadata section format from Markdown, reST or Pandoc.
+Keep in mind, that a given metadata section format will *not* set the appropriate filter.
-It does *not* set the filter to reST or Markdown.

 reStructuredText: